codexgigassys/codex-backend/README.md

 ![img](doc/03-searchbox.png?raw=true)

-We type the library of our interest, select the limit of results that we want and click on the search button.
-If you use 0 as limit, it will do a limitless search, so, be careful using this.
+We type the ‘s7otbxdx.dll’ library in the box, select the limit of results that we want and click on the search button.
+If you use 0 as limit, it will do a limitless search, so be careful when using this option.
 Note that if you type a .dll with a typo or if the .dll is not present in the database, it will highlight the textbox in red, as shown below:

 ![img](doc/04-library_textbox.png?raw=true)

 Also, we can select the attributes of our interest by selecting one or multiple categories of the “Attributes for results preview” dropdown list.
 For this example we will use Time Date Stamp, Description and Size.
-If you don’t select any attribute, it will show sha1, description and size of each file that matches the search criteria.
+If you don’t select any attribute, it will show SHA1, description and size of each file that matches the search criteria.
 The results will look like the image below:

 ![img](doc/05-search-dll.png?raw=true)